Marked Improvement In Balochistans Civic Life As Govt Takes Multiple Initiatives - UrduPoint

 He added that steps would be taken to achieve the target and to ensure availability of safe drinking water to the people of the province.

-Balochistan government has started construction work of first ever Cancer Hospital in the province at Shaikh Zahid Hospital, Quetta.
+Balochistan government had started construction work of first ever Cancer Hospital in the province at Shaikh Zahid Hospital, Quetta.

 The project was started on people's demand which would facilitate the cancer patients.